carosellagiuliano-max/welltry/codex.md

   - base_duration_minutes
   - optional buffer_before_minutes
   - optional buffer_after_minutes
-- Effective duration for slot is sum of duration and buffers
+- Effective duration is sum of duration and buffers
 - For multiple services in one visit:
-  - Sum effective durations, plus optional visit buffer
+  - Sum effective durations plus optional visit buffer

 Time sources

-- opening_hours table for salon
+- opening_hours for salon
-- staff_working_hours table for staff
+- staff_working_hours for staff
 - staff_absences for absences
-- blocked_times for salon wide or staff specific blocks
+- blocked_times for salon or staff blocks
 - appointments for existing bookings
-- booking_rules for lead time, horizon and granular settings
+- booking_rules for lead time, horizon and granularity

 Slot algorithm high level